Saporous/Arduino_Modules/README.md

 # Arduino_Modules
 Code for applications of specific Arduino Modules implemented on either the Arduino Leonardo or Nano boards.
+All Arduino programming files included should contain all relevant files for standalone operation.
+Wiring diagrams for certain modules are included.

 ## ADC
 Demonstration of the Arduino's ADC capability on pin A7, works on Nano.